 Askja has not always been such a peaceful spot, however.
 The volcano was undiscovered until an eruption in 1875; the poisonous ash emitted from it killed livestock and set off a wave of emigration from the country.

 The last eruption was in 1961 (as seen in the above footage,) though scientists have recently measured an increasing level of volcanic activity beneath the earth's surface.
-Granted, a surprise eruption might ruin the tranquility you're looking for, but I'd hazard a guess that, on most days, Askja Volcano is one of the best spots for appreciating Iceland's majestic wilderness.
+Granted, a surprise eruption might ruin the tranquillity you're looking for, but I'd hazard a guess that, on most days, Askja Volcano is one of the best spots for appreciating Iceland's majestic wilderness.

 Wherever exactly you choose to visit on your holiday, it is guaranteed that Iceland will present plenty of opportunities for quietude and solace.
-In fact, it is often impossible to escape; unlike most other countries, the population here is so minute that you are often left alone by default; traffic less roads, silent cafes, open city parks — in many respects, Iceland is a country dedicated to the individual, regardless of the original intent.
+In fact, it is often impossible to escape; unlike most other countries, the population here is so minute that you are often left alone by default; traffic-less roads, silent cafes, open city parks — in many respects, Iceland is a country dedicated to the individual, regardless of the original intent.

 On the other end of the spectrum, however, the capital city offers a loud, colourful and exciting nightlife, a spiritual balance to the overarching sense of self that comes with leaving Reykjavik's suburbs.
 Going out on the town also presents the opportunity for a solitary walk back home through the city; Reykjavik's streets are quintessential and gorgeous, be they illuminated by moonlight, northern lights or the midnight sun.